 It was the first weekend of our school term, our first getaway from Bucaramanga and our first time winging a trip with no plans and no accommodations booked.
 It was exhilarating!

-We only decided that we are going to Barichara the night before.
-Met up the next morning at the bus terminal of Bucaramanga and took off after making some enquiries.
+We only decided that we are going to spend the weekend in Barichara the night before.
+Arrived early the next morning at the bus terminal of Bucaramanga and departed with the earliest bus with available seats.

 They showed us to the hostel, Color de Hormiga* where they were staying in when they learnt that we were looking for accommodation.
-It was a block away from the main square.
+The hostel was a block away from the main square.

-The hostel had many hammocks hanging from those pillars, an equipped kitchen and rooms with private bathrooms.
+The hostel has very chill vibes with many hammocks hanging from those pillars, an equipped kitchen and rooms with private bathrooms.
 I took a liking for the relaxing ambience.
-Besides, it was hard to say no to a place with hammocks, good vibes and awesome people.
+Besides, there were no reasons to say no to a place with hammocks, good vibes and awesome people.

 Shang, Charlie and I explored the picturesque town and soaked up the vibe of the laid-back town.
-We were clicking away on our cameras with always-ready models (read: ourselves) and perfecting our OOTDs.
-It was hard not to fall in love with this charming town.
+We were clicking away on our cameras with our always-ready models (read: ourselves) and perfecting our OOTDs.
+It was not difficult to fall for this friendly laid-back town.

 A heavy downpour in the afternoon forced us to take shelter in a little cafe, Raspaderia Barbara.

 The cafe turned out to be a perfect hideout for it was cosy and had friendly staff.
-We ordered a jug of Sangria but the staff informed us that it was not available.
+We wanted a jug of Sangria but the staff informed us that it was not available as they do not have the ingredients.
 Not wanting to disappoint us, the lady boss went out in the rain to get those ingredients to make our jug of Sangria.
-Thumbs up for the impressive service.
-Despite the rain, we had a good time being a little tipsy after our Sangria.
+Thumbs up for the excellent service.
+We had such a good time being a little tipsy with our sangria with the pouring rain outside.

 The rain subsided before nightfall and our stomachs started to growl.
-Charlie recommended Shambalá, an open-concept restaurant.
+We needed food.
+Charlie recommended Shambalá, an open-concept restaurant where it made you feel like home.
 You will see them taking the food out from the refrigerator, then prepare and cook behind the counter.
 I loved the idea as it made me feel personal.
 As though someone invited me home to share his/her kitchen space with me.

 Shang and I shared a plate of Costillitas BBQ (BBQ pork ribs) and Alitas de Pollo (Chicken wings).
 They were so tasty!
 The pork ribs were tender and marinated so right and those chicken wings, oh man.
 They were heavenly with special marinated spicy sauce coated on it.
-In fact, they were one of the best I tasted in Colombia!
+I dared claim that they were one of the best I tasted in Colombia!

-We woke up early the next morning to do a 5 km hike to a nearby town, Guane.
-We were advised to go early to avoid the scorching sun by mid-morning as most part of the walk will be under the sun with little shelter.
+The next morning, we woke up early to do a 5 km hike to a nearby town, Guane because our hostel owner advised us not to start our hike too late.
+This is to avoid the scorching sun by mid-morning as most part of the walk will be under the sun with little shelter.

-We stumbled upon a home-cafe along the way.
-We walked in to enjoy our freshly squeezed strawberry juice and checked out those crops from the vegetation in front of their home.
+Along the way, we stumbled upon a home-cafe that we just cannot resist.
+We walked in to enjoy a glass of freshly squeezed strawberry juice and checked out those crops from the vegetation in front of their home.

-It took us more than an hour to reach Guane because we stopped for photos and admired what nature offered us every now and then.
+Eventually, it took us more than an hour to reach Guane because we took many photo stops and admired what nature offered us every now and then.

 We returned to Barichara via a mini-bus that shuttled people between the two towns.
 Paola and Santiago invited us for a home-cooked lunch with them.
 Chicken spaghetti by our dear Chef, Santiago.
-Our lunch was even paired with a bottle of Chilean wine.
-Very classy and delicious lunch!
+We even paired our lunch with a bottle of Chilean wine.
+Very classy I say.
 Paola is a lucky girl.

 We spent the afternoon learning random Spanish phrases and worked on our pronunciation with Paola and Santi.
 Since we only had a few days of school which barely got us started on a good foundation of Spanish.
 Hence, it was a great time to start.